danforbes/substrate-wiki/Validating-on-PoC-2.md

 Currently, there are 5 slots available.
 The dev team is operating 4 validators with high stake.
 That leaves one slot free for community validators.
 The number of available slots will likely vary over time.

-# Setting a validator node in a nutshell

-It is advised to do the following in the right order to avoid issues:
-- install an appropriate polkadot version
-- start it without any flag until your node is synced
-- create an account, save your seed and take note of your account´s address
-- get DOTs in your account
-- restart your polkadot client with `polkadot --validator --key <seed>`
-- check that your authority key matches
-- Stake() your account
-- check that you show up in the intensions list
-- wait until you show up in the validators list
-- observe your balance